An unofficial translation of the Computer Crime ActSubmitted by prachatai on Tue, 24/07/2007 - 00:00

 In order to take action under Section 18 (4), (5), (6), (7) and (8), the senior officer of the relevant competent official shall submit a copy of the memorandum about the description and rationale of the operation to a court with jurisdiction within forty eight (48) hours after the action has been taken as evidence thereof.

 When copying computer data under Section 18 (4), and given that it may be done only when there is a reasonable ground to believe that there is an offence against the Act, such action must not excessively interfere or obstruct the business operation of the computer data's owner or possessor.

 Regarding seizure or attachment under Section 18 (8), a relevant competent official must issue a letter of seizure or attachment to the person who owns or possesses that computer system as evidence.
 This is provided, however, that the seizure or attachment shall not last longer than thirty days.
 If seizure or attachment requires a longer time period, a petition shall be filed at a court with jurisdiction for the extension of the seizure or attachment time period.
 The court may allow only one or several time extensions, however altogether for no longer than sixty days.
 When that seizure or attachment is no longer necessary, or upon its expiry date, the competent official must immediately return the computer system that was seized or withdraw the attachment.

-The letter of seizure or attachment under paragraph one shall be in accordance with a Ministerial Rule.
+The letter of seizure or attachment under paragraph five shall be in accordance with a Ministerial Rule.